 If your new outdoor kitchen is going to be close to your indoor kitchen, why not look at a layout that will see the two merge together seamlessly.
 This will create one large amazing entertaining space – a great option if your indoor kitchen is small and you’re looking for more space.
 You can do this by choosing doors to the outdoors that can open up and create a large space or by adding serving windows so the two spaces work together.

 Even if you have great shelter against the elements, there’s no doubt your outdoor kitchen will need to be built of stronger stuff than your indoor one.
 So, how do you choose the right materials for your outdoor kitchen to make sure it stands the test of time?

 This is where your master craftsmen come in!
 At Kitchen Craftsmen, we offer a range of durable materials to suit any outdoor kitchen design, from solid acrylic and compact laminate, to heat rated engineered stone surfaces.
 All of the products we use in creating your new outdoor kitchen are outdoor-rated decorative materials, such as solid acrylic, compact laminate and heat-rated engineered stone.
 Offering the same high quality construction, flexibility and design elements as an indoor kitchen, these new materials are changing the face of alfresco kitchens, and helping to provide truly integrated indoor/outdoor entertaining areas.
-Take a look at our previous blog post here for an idea of what we offer.
+Take a look at our previous blog post and click here for an idea of what we offer.